marattm/terraform-linode-base-project/README.md

     ├── scripts
     └── tf-envs
         ├── dev
-            ├── backends.tfvars
-            └── secrets.tfvars
         ├── prod
-            ├── backends.tfvars
-            └── secrets.tfvars
         ├── sandbox
-            ├── backends.tfvars
-            └── secrets.tfvars
         └── staging
-            ├── backends.tfvars
-            └── secrets.tfvars
     ```

+    **NB:**
-    NB: The `modules` dir is only to help for the development part of those modules.
-The `tf-envs` dir contains the secrets variables separated by env.
-Those are not versioned.
+    - The `modules` dir is only there to be the symlink target.
+It helps for the development part of those modules.
+    - Every changes made in the local `modules` folders would be taken into account when running `terraform commands`
+    - Nothing is versioned from that `modules` folder from the point of view of the base project.
+However, they are versioned in their respective module `.git` repo.

 - Then update the `maint.tf` modules sources: